-- Introducing cutlery too early can actually inhibit the development of self feeding as they are an extra tool to consider and coordinate – when actually it’s much easier for toddlers to just pick up food with their fingers and put it in their mouth.
-Foods that you can use as a dip work well to introduce self feeding because they don’t require any cutlery – just other foods such as bread or vegetables to dip in.
+1. Introducing cutlery too early can actually inhibit the development of self-feeding as they are an extra tool to consider and coordinate – when actually it’s much easier for toddlers to just pick up food with their fingers and put it in their mouth.
+Foods that you can use as a dip work well to introduce self-feeding because they don’t require any cutlery – just other foods such as bread or vegetables to dip in.

-- Toddlers are less likely to become fussy eaters if they are allowed to explore food with their hands and get messy, if you are constantly wiping your toddlers face and hands during a meal you are desensitising them to the sensory experiences of the food and it’s textures which prevents them from making memories and positive associations with the feel, texture and smell of the food.
+2. Toddlers are less likely to become fussy eaters if they are allowed to explore food with their hands and get messy, if you are constantly wiping your toddler's face and hands during a meal you are desensitising them to the sensory experiences of the food and its textures which prevents them from making memories and positive associations with the feel, texture and smell of the food.

-- Using a mirror during a meal or snack time is a great way to let your toddler see what they are doing when they are eating something.
-You can have fun together watching your facial expressions as you eat your food.
+3. Using a mirror during a meal or snack time is a great way to let your toddler see what they are doing when they are eating something.
+You can have fun together by watching your facial expressions as you eat your food.

-- Lead by example and model for your toddler by sharing some soup and dipping bread, hommous or mashed avocado and breadsticks, stewed apple chunks or banana slices to dip in plain yoghurt.
+4. Lead by example and model for your toddler by sharing some soup and dipping bread, hummus or mashed avocado and breadsticks, stewed apple chunks or banana slices to dip in plain yoghurt.

 TODDLER SELF-FEEDING FAQ’s